01cedric/WoWPS/README.md

 Generate the .pkg using the official OpenOrbis Toolchain or download the latest compiled release from the release section.

 ### 2. Install your official game data
-Install your legally obtained official Data from the Data folder onto your PS4 inside the folders **data/wow_ps/Data**
+Install your legally obtained official Data for the build **WotLK 3.3.5a BUILD 12340** from the Data folder onto your PS4 inside the folders **data/wow_ps/Data**

 ### 3. Run